sk99947/Bird_Image_Classification/README.md

 # Bird_Image_Classification
- Use Tensorflow 2.5
- change the directory locations accordingly
+ Use Tensorflow 2.5 and change the directory locations accordingly